Alamos Gold: 2013 – present

 In 2017, Alamos acquired Richmont Mines Inc. in a deal valued at US$770 million acquiring its asset, the Island Gold mine.
 Located in northern Ontario approximately a six-hour drive from its Young-Davidson mine, the Island Gold mine boosted Alamos to up over 500,000 ounces of annualized production.
 With a target to increase capacity up to 1,200 tonnes per day, Alamos expanded the mill and upgraded its mining fleet in 2018.
 In the third quarter of 2018, Alamos successfully commissioned the Phase I expansion at the Island Gold mine, increasing mill capacity to 1,100 tonnes per day.

 In 2017, the company reported it has received the Forestry Permits required for the development of its Kirazli gold project from the Forestry General Directorate in Turkey, and on February 22, 2017, announced updated positive studies on each of its Turkish Projects, including feasibility studies on both its Kirazlı and Ağı Dağı Projects; as well, a preliminary economic assessment on its Çamyurt Project.
 The following year, the company announced it was granted the GSM (Business Opening and Operation) permit required for the development of its Kirazli project, by the Çanakkale Governorship in Turkey.
 Two years later in 2019, the company announced that it had been granted the Operating Permit from the Turkish Department of Energy and Natural Resources allowing for the start of earthworks on the Kirazl project.

 In late 2018, the company successfully obtained the Cerro Pelon MIA (Environmental Impact Assessment) and Cerro Pelon CUS (Change of Land Use) permits for the high return Cerro Pelon project in Mexico and commenced full scale construction.

 In 2019, Alamos announced a doubling of its dividend to $0.01 per common share quarterly, from US $0.01 semi-annually.
 The company also announced the Mulatos mine produced its two millionth ounce of gold.
-That same year, the company announced receipt of an expansion permit for the Island Gold gold, allowing for the Phase II expansion to 1,200 tonnes per day.
+That same year, the company announced receipt of an expansion permit for the Island Gold Mine, allowing for the Phase II expansion to 1,200 tonnes per day.

 Alamos had become among roughly 10% of the mining companies on the S&P/TSX Composite Index to have at least 30% of its board represented by women in 2019.
 Additionally that year, the company announced it was the recipient of the "Best Corporate Social Responsibility Practice 2019" award from the Mexican Center for Philanthropy (Cemefi) and the Alliance for Corporate Social Responsibility in Mexico (AliaRSE) for the company's voluntary relocation program of residents from Mulatos to Matarachi in Mexico.